Do individuals have the right to access their personal information?

 - information relating to how the data was processed;

-- the reasons the data was shared with data recipients;
+- the reasons the data was shared with data recipients (if applicable);

-- information relating to automated processes that are used to make decisions that may significantly impact the data subject;
+- information relating to automated processes that are or will likely be used to make decisions that may significantly impact the data subject;

 - date the individual’s personal data was last accessed/modified; and,